DELIVER INNOVATION THROUGH DATA

-The M.S. in Data Science online program at the Stevens Institute of Technology prepares students for careers in fintech, business intelligence and analytics, academia, and database management, as well as government positions requiring strong skills in data analysis.
-As a data science student, you will engage in coursework that fosters technical proficiency in the leading industry tools, including:
+Stevens’ online master’s in data science program equips students with the education they need to master the technical, analytical and practical skills to accelerate careers in fintech, business intelligence and analytics, database management and academia — as well as government positions requiring skills in data analysis.
+Our online data science students engage in challenging, rigorous coursework that fosters a deep, math-based understanding of data science in addition to technical proficiency in the leading industry tools, including:

 Python and R, SQL, Hadoop, Hive, and TensorFlow